Workplace democracy: Ethical justification

-Philosopher Robert Dahl claims that, "If democracy is justified in governing the state, it must also be justified in governing economic enterprises."
+Philosopher Robert Dahl views that, "If democracy is justified in governing the state, it must also be justified in governing economic enterprises."
 Some political scientists have questioned whether the state-firm analogy is the most appropriate way to justify workplace democratization.

+Marxist theorist Richard D. Wolff argues that capitalism erodes workers’ moral capacity and expectation for genuine democratic participation in society.

 Employee power and representation

 Workers working for democratic leaders report positive results such as group member satisfaction, friendliness, group mindedness, 'we' statements, worker motivation, creativity, and dedication to decisions made within an organization.

 When workplace democracy is used the effect typically is raised employee potential, employee representation, higher autonomy, and equal power within an organization.
-Workplaces can exhibit varying degrees of democratic governance, and such “democratic organizing”, ranging from codetermination and cooperatives to enhanced worker decision-making, has been linked not only to internal organizational outcomes but also to broader civic and democratic engagement in society.
+Workplaces can exhibit varying degrees of democratic governance, and such "democratic organizing", ranging from codetermination and cooperatives to enhanced worker decision-making, has been linked not only to internal organizational outcomes but also to broader civic and democratic engagement in society.

 Political association

 Workplace democracy theory closely follows political democracy, especially in larger workplaces.
 Democratic workplace organization is often associated with trade unions, anarchist, and socialist (especially libertarian socialist) movements.
 Most unions have democratic structures at least for selecting the leader, and sometimes these are seen as providing the only democratic aspects to the workplace.
 Not every workplace that lacks a union lacks democracy, and not every workplace that has a union necessarily has a democratic way to resolve disputes.

-The Menshevik led Democratic Republic of Georgia experimented with workplace democracy by promoting cooperatives in the economy.
+The Menshevik-led Democratic Republic of Georgia experimented with workplace democracy by promoting cooperatives in the economy.
 These cooperatives were ended when Georgia was annexed into the Soviet Union.

-In Sweden, the Swedish Social Democratic Party made laws and reforms from 1950-70 to establish more democratic workplaces.
+In Sweden, the Swedish Social Democratic Party made laws and reforms from 1950 to 1970 to establish more democratic workplaces.

 Salvador Allende championed a large number of such experiments in Chile when he became president of Chile in 1970.